Research

 An organism's phenotype is the product of genetics and the environment.
 The environmental contribution, or plasticity, can arise from conditions experienced during an organism's development, but can also emerge in response to the conditions experienced by its parents.
 We study interactions between within-generation and transgenerational plasticity and their effects on phenotypic variation and fitness using a variety of environmental manipulations and study species.
 Topics of investigation include maternal vs. paternal environmental effects, the influence of mating system and the pollination environment, and the role of DNA methylation in generating transgenerational responses (in collaboration with Dr. Debbie Thurtle-Schmidt). |

-Consequences of climate change
+Effects of climate change on life history traits

 In plants, life history transitions are often initiated by dependable combinations or sequences of cues that are indicative of favorable conditions.
 We are exploring the consequences of shifting conditions on growth and development in several ways: